 The Core Idea:

-The Power Of Contrast
+Lesson #1: The Power Of Contrast

 Our everyday life is so busy.
 That’s why we form certain beliefs and establish automatic behavior in order for our brain to save energy.
+For example:

-We see someone wearing a suit and we think that he is smart or important, or probably both.
+- We see someone wearing a suit and we think that he is smart or important, or probably both.

 Sometimes even changing the color, without the price, on a price tag to red can convince more people to buy.

 A simple example to explain the power of contrast is the following: a friend of yours complains about his current job or about his girlfriend.
 Even though he might be right about some of the things, you can easily convince him that his current situation is better by making him remember his last job or his last girlfriend.
-Remind him of the worst moments of his previous job and compare them with the best conditions of his current.
+Remind him of the worst moments of his previous job and compare them with the best conditions of his current one.
 This will surely confuse him.